What Does "Case Ready for Interview" Mean? NVC and Embassy Guide 2026

 Status What It Means Who Controls Next Steps

-Documentarily complete NVC has received and accepted all required documents including DS-260, civil documents, and affidavit of support NVC controls timing until priority date is current
+Documentarily complete NVC has received and accepted all required documents, including Form DS-260, civil documents, and the Affidavit of Support.
+NVC controls timing until the priority date is current.

-Case ready for interview NVC has forwarded the complete file to the embassy or consulate Embassy or consulate controls interview scheduling
+Case ready for interview NVC has forwarded the complete case file to the US embassy or consulate.
+The embassy or consulate controls interview scheduling.

 Documentarily complete

-NVC has received and accepted all required documents including DS-260, civil documents, and affidavit of support
+NVC has received and accepted all required documents, including Form DS-260, civil documents, and the Affidavit of Support.

-NVC controls timing until priority date is current
+NVC controls timing until the priority date is current.

 Case ready for interview

-NVC has forwarded the complete file to the embassy or consulate
+NVC has forwarded the complete case file to the US embassy or consulate.

 How Long Does It Take to Get an Interview After "Case Ready"?